Mobile and remote working

 - Agency-owned mobile devices

-- Working Offsite — New Zealand Information Security Manual
+- Working outside the office — New Zealand Information Security Manual